-AOC range for red, rosé and white wines in the southern section of the Rhone in the south France, It is an ancient winegrowing area for over 2,000 years.
-In the 16th century, remarkable wine was produced here and shipped from the port of Roquemaure to Paris, England and Holland.
-The origin was certified by order of Louis XIV by the magistrates by burning “C d R” on the barrels.
-The area was founded in 1863 as one of the first of the phylloxera haunted when a Château owner imported vines from North America.
-Famous lovers of wines were the popes John XXII.
-(1244-1334), Clement V (1264-1314), as well as the French kings Henry IV (1553-1610) and Louis XIV.
-(1638-1715).
+AOC area for red, rosé and white wines in the southern section of the Rhone in the south France, It is an ancient wine-growing region for over 2,000 years.
+In the 16th century, remarkable wine was produced here and shipped from the port in Roquemaure to Paris, England and Holland.
+The origin was certified on behalf of Louis XIV by the magistrate officials by burning “C d R” on the barrels.
+The area was one of the first of the in 1863 phylloxera haunted when a Château owner imported vines from North America.
+Popes John XXII were famous wine lovers.
+(1244-1334), Clement V (1264-1314), and the French kings Henry IV (1553-1610) and Louis XIV (1638-1715).

-The classified as Cru (Spitzenappellation) area is located on the right bank of the Rhône opposite the area lying on the other shore Châteauneuf-du-Pape, It covers over 700 hectares of vines in the four municipalities Lirac, Roquemaure, Saint-Geniès-de-Comolas and St-Laurent-des-Arbres in the department Gard,
+The area classified as Cru (peak appellation) is on the right bank of the Rhone opposite the area on the other bank Châteauneuf-du-Pape, It covers over 700 hectares of vineyards in the four municipalities of Lirac, Roquemaure, Saint-Geniès-de-Comolas and St-Laurent-des-Arbres in the department Gard,

-The red wine is going to the.
+The red wine is made from.
 40% Grenache Noir ( Garnacha Tinta ), to the.
 25% Syrah and Mourvèdre ( Monastrell ), up to 10% Carignan Noir ( mazuelo ) and Cinsault blended.
-For rosé, up to 20% of the approved white varieties are allowed.
+Up to 20% of the approved white varieties are allowed for the rosé.
 The white wine is made from max.
 60% Bourboulenc.
-Clairette, Grenache Blanc ( Garnacha Blanca ), as well as max.
+Clairette, Grenache Blanc ( Garnacha Blanca ), and max.
 25% Ugni Blanc ( Trebbiano Toscano ) Piquepoul Blanc.
 Marsanne.
 Roussanne and Viognier produced.